FREE-FALL SIMULATOR TRAINING IN MOSCOW.

 in the air and while flying head-down.

-it takes, is for a professional coach to show you how it's done and a little
+it takes, is for a professional wind tunnel coach to show you how it's done and some time, practice and determination from your side.

 As you now know, the controller can